diepanhng0711/AIMS-Project/README.md

 + Make payment for media products
 + Visit my GitHub profile :>>>

-## One more last word
+## One More Last Word
 + This application is still in development.
-I'll fully develop this application in the future.
+I'll fully develop this application and also make a specific document for this application in the future.
 I'm also happy to receive any feedback from you guys.
 + Thank you so much for your support!
+And now, enjoy your time!